aws-samples/aws-customer-playbook-framework/docs/Bedrock_Response.md

 # Security Playbook for Responding to Amazon Bedrock Security Events
+This document is provided for informational purposes only.
+It represents the current product offerings and practices from Amazon Web Services (AWS) as of the date of issue of this document, which are subject to change without notice.
+Customers are responsible for making their own independent assessment of the information in this document and any use of AWS products or services, each of which is provided “as is” without warranty of any kind, whether express or implied.
+This document does not create any warranties, representations, contractual commitments, conditions, or assurances from AWS, its affiliates, suppliers, or licensors.
+The responsibilities and liabilities of AWS to its customers are controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers.

+© 2024 Amazon Web Services, Inc. or its affiliates.
+All Rights Reserved.
+This work is licensed under a Creative Commons Attribution 4.0 International License.

+This AWS Content is provided subject to the terms of the AWS Customer Agreement available at http://aws.amazon.com/agreement or other written agreement between the Customer and either Amazon Web Services, Inc. or Amazon Web Services EMEA SARL or both.

+## Points of Contact

+Author: `Author Name` \
+Approver: `Approver Name` \
+Last Date Approved:

-## Introduction
+## Executive Summary

 As part of our ongoing commitment to customers, AWS is providing this security incident response playbook that describes the steps needed to investigate security events where Amazon Bedrock is either the source or a target of unauthorized use within your AWS account(s).
 The purpose of this document is to provide prescriptive guidance on the actions to take once you suspect a security event has taken place.

 ![Image](/images/nist_life_cycle.png)